Session 1: July 2-22, 2023

 Big Data & AI are transforming science, engineering, medicine, healthcare, finance, business, and society.
 They represent a new era of computing, where data in any format maybe processed and exploited to extract insights for industries and organizations to make informed decisions, whether that data is in motion or at-rest, in large or small volume, structured, semi-structured, or unstructured.

 This 7th annual program will introduce advanced Big Data and AI technologies, teach practical skills and practices, and offer hand-on experiences using popular Web services and other open-source software and resources to bridge the gap between classroom learning and the real world.

 This program will include various enrichment and social activities, such as a visit to a local IBM branch, seminars by guest speakers, and trips to nearby attractions.

-This program is open to undergraduate students, graduate students, and professionals.
+It is open to undergraduate students, graduate students, and professionals.

 A certificate is issued upon completion of the program.

 - Introduction to fundamentals of Big Data, Data Science, and Cloud Computing, including Hadoop DFS, MapReduce, Apache Spark and RapidMiner